Particle density in diffusion-limited annihilating systems: Process construction and proofs of key lemmas

-Combining \eqref{eq:<2t} and \eqref{eq:>2t} gives that the sum of probabilities that each $A$-particle started beyond $r$ is occupying the root at time $t$ is $O(t^d e^{-cr^2/t})$.
-We then conclude in a similar manner as with $\BT$.
-That is we delete all $A$-particles and apply \thref{lem:change.tracking}.
-Then we switch the names of the remaining particles and repeat the argument.
-The argument for the torus is similar, but only uses the estimate at \eqref{eq:<2t}. \end{proof}

 We now prove that DLAS on $\mathbb T_{2r}^d$ is comparable to DLAS on $\mathbb Z^d$.
 We start with an outline of the argument.
-First we couple the particle types and random walk paths at each site.
+First we couple the particle types and random walk paths at corresponding sites of the torus and lattice.
 Letting $F$ be the event that a particle started within distance $r$ of the root interacts with the boundary, we show that $\P(F)$ is small.
 We then show that the density of particles at the root of the torus and of the lattice does not change much when all particles beyond distance $r$ are removed.
-With this removal, the processes on the torus and lattice are identical when $F$ occurs.
-And, on the event $F^c$, the density of particles at the root can be easily controlled by comparing to DLAS systems with only $A$-particle present.
-Since $P(F)$ is small, we obtain a good estimate on $|\rho_t - \bar \rho_t|$.
+With this removal, the processes on the torus and lattice are identical when $F^{c}$ occurs.
+And on the event $F$, the density of particles at the root can be easily controlled by comparing to DLAS systems with only $A$-particles present.
+Since $\P(F)$ is small, we obtain a good estimate on $|\rho_t - \bar \rho_t|$.